biocatiit/website/content/pages/users_shipping.rst

 Overview
 ********

-At Argonne, Shipping is a process that is highly focused on safety.
+At Argonne, shipping is a process that is highly focused on safety.
 Shipping things improperly can incur fines exceeding $80,000 per day/ per offense.

 Unforseen issues can often occur with shipping which could significantly hinder your ability to conduct your experiment.
 It is recommended that you ship your items 2-3 days **before** they are needed for your experiment.

-* Users are not authorized to ship anything to BioCAT **before** their ESAF has been approved!

 To begin - please review the following websites, which address basic Argonne guidelines for shipping samples, chemicals, and equipment: